 - You need to possess a good attitude, be easy going and willing to work according to instructions

-- You must be willing to work outdoors in the rain-
+- You must be willing and happy – (complaining people are just no fun) - to work outdoors in the rain-

 - Must have current tetanus immunisation.
-Please do not come here without a tetanus shot because you cannot stay here without one
+Please do not come here without a tetanus shot – the virus is present and a confirmed danger - you cannot stay here without the immunisation

 - Stamina and endurance.

 - Telephone interview will be conducted prior to acceptance into the program.

 - Written or verbal acceptance into program for the specified time.
 Before your arrival.

 - You must have a valid wwoofing membership before your arrival.
 Use this link here http://www.wwoof.com.au/wwoofers/how-to-join for further information and to join.

 What YOU MUST Bring